jdmanthey/MolEcol2021/09_microbes/readme.md

 	sample(sort(get_taxa_unique(ps, "Family")), 1)

-The following lines of code will summarize the phyla and classes per sample, and summaries across all samples, followed by writing those results to two tablees each (copy and paste the whole thing):
+The following lines of code will summarize the phyla and classes per sample, and summaries across all samples, followed by writing those results to two tables each (copy and paste the whole thing):

     i_phylum <- c()
     reps <- as.vector(unique(ps@tax_table[ ,colnames(ps@tax_table) == "Phylum"]))